AgileVentures/greeter_bot/README.md

 Greeter Bot greets folks joining our Slack Instance

 Note that the GREETER_SLACK_BOT_TOKEN needs to be set in your environment for the bot to connect to a Slack instance.
 See https://api.slack.com/bot-users for more details.

+### Manual Testing

+You can create your own slack instance to test, or come to the [#bots channel](https://agileventures.slack.com/messages/bots) on the AV slack to ask @tansaku for a token for the [agileventuresbottest slack](https://join.slack.com/t/agileventuresbottest/shared_invite/enQtMjIwOTkyMTQwNjQ0LWZlMjI4YjA4OGYwZTcxMjRmMzlkZTMzZWU3OWJiOWU5YjA5MzIzZjIxMjUyNzdkY2YxZTlmMTYyY2IxMmMzN2Q).

-Once you have a bot token you can ensure the bot has access to it like so:
+Then you can start the bot like so:

 ```
-$ GREETER_SLACK_BOT_TOKEN=<YOUR_TOKEN> node server.js
+GREETER_SLACK_BOT_TOKEN=<INSERT_TOKEN> npm start
 ```

 ### C9 install